 ClientBecamePreferred event.
-This event only has one subscriber, CustomerRelations itself, which will use send the customer a welcome pack and a limited time offer when a customer becomes preferred.
+This event has only one subscriber, CustomerRelations itself, which will send the customer a welcome pack and a limited time offer when a customer becomes preferred.

 In implementing the above workflow various aspects are highlighted:

-The use of message headers and message mutator is also illustrated when the user clicks on the Check box on the ECommerce web page, which conveniently stops at the predefined breakpoints in the message handler code on the endpoints.
+The use of message headers and message mutator is illustrated when the user clicks on the checkbox on the e-commerce web page, which stops at the predefined breakpoints in the message handler code on the endpoints.

 The use of encryption is illustrated by passing in the credit card number and the expiration date from the web site.
 The UnobtrusiveConventions defined in the ECommerce endpoint show how to treat certain properties as encrypted.
 Both the ECommerce and the Sales endpoint use Rijndael encryption and the encryption key is provided in the config file.
 If the messages are inspected in the queue, both the credit card number and the expiration date will show the encrypted values.